 Newhaven is renowned as a key arid zone bird watching destination.
 Supporting 174 species of birds, the property was originally purchased by Birdlife Australia before being transferred to AWC in 2006.

-Newhaven will soon be the location of an extensive feral cat eradication project, involving the establishment of a massive feral cat-free area covering over 65,000 hectares.
-The project is of global biodiversity significance – the first stage (8,000 – 15,000 ha) will create a refuge for wild populations of at least 10 nationally threatened mammal species.
+Newhaven is the site of the planet’s largest feral cat eradication project, involving the establishment of a massive feral cat-free area that will ultimately protect 100,000 hectares from feral predators.
+The project is of global biodiversity significance – the first stage (9,400 hectares) creates a refuge for wild populations of at least 10 nationally threatened mammal species that are set to be restored here.

 The property encompasses an incredible range of landforms and habitat types.
 The southern section is characterised by a vast expanse of parallel sand dunes, and further north lies an extensive system of salt lakes along an ancient drainage line which runs from east to west across the property, culminating at Yunkanjini (Lake Bennet).
 The salt lakes rarely contain water, filling only after flooding rains.
 In the north eastern corner of Newhaven, bluff-edged ranges rise to 800 metres above the plains, and Black-footed Rock Wallabies survive among the rugged boulders and gorges.